mythril-forge/vanilla-spells/spells/level-8/dominate-monster.md

 If the Saving Throw succeeds, the spell ends.

 ## At Higher Levels
-When you cast this spell with a 9th-level spell slot, the duration is concentration, up to 8 hours.
+When you cast this spell with a 9th-level spell slot, the duration is **concentration**, up to 8 hours.

 ---